Links

 The snyk policy command displays the .snyk policy for a package.

-The snyk ignore command modifies the .snyk policy to ignore a stated issue.
+The snyk ignore command modifies the .snyk file to ignore a stated issue.

 snyk ignore --id='vulnerabilityID' --expiry='date-string' --reason='text string'